-There are helpful products that will help with bird proofing your gutters, verandas and home.
-It is essential to consider what type of bird proofing you need and where.
+There are various products that will help with bird proofing your gutters, verandahs and home.
+It is important to consider what type of bird proofing you need and where.

 Using Bird Control Spikes on Melbourne Homes

-The bird control spikes prevent birds from perching or roosting on applied ledges or areas of homes.
+Bird control spikes prevent birds from perching or roosting on ledges or areas of homes where they are applied.

 You can attach bird spikes to ledges, exposed wood beams, under a verandah, eaves on the roofs, walls, or fencing around your home; essentially, wherever you want to prevent birds from perching.
 Bird control spikes are a humane way of bird proofing in Melbourne as they do not cause harm or kill them.

-However, it is not considered a complete solution as birds can still enter rood spaces, drainpipes, and guttering.
+However, it is not considered a complete solution as birds can still enter roof spaces, downpipes and guttering.

 Using Bird Mesh Products to Bird Proof your Home

-Bird Mesh products work by creating coverage across areas such as valleys, gutters drainpipes and openings.
+Bird Mesh products work by creating a barrier across areas such as valleys, gutters, downpipes and openings.
 The material is unfavourable for bird footing and nesting, and deter birds from roosting and perching.
-It is also crucial that the mesh gutter guard be applied to all areas to prevent birds completely.
+It is also crucial that the mesh gutter guard be applied to all areas to prevent bird entry completely.
 While you are bird proofing your house, you also have the added benefit of protecting your home with leaf mesh such as AGP Tuffmesh.

 There are three steps when applying mesh for bird proofing in Melbourne:

 Step 1: Experts assess the situation and decide the areas that need proofing to resolve the issue.
-They will provide you with an estimation that considers the best materials for your desired solution and your budget.
+They will provide you with a quotation that considers the best materials for your desired solution and your budget.

-Step 2: Remove any old nests, debris or remnants left by birds from the gutters, valleys or downpipes.
+Step 2: Remove any old nests, debris or remnants left by birds (where accessible) from the gutters, valleys or downpipes.

 Step 3.
 Apply the gutter guard mesh to gutter, valleys, and other areas using one of our products tailored for bird proofing gutters and valleys.
-Then secure the gutter guard mesh to the sites so that animals birds are not able to access.
+Then secure the gutter guard mesh to the sites so that birds and/or vermin are not able to access.

-At AGP, we trust a combination of integrated mesh Bird Guard combined with bird spikes as a comprehensive, complete solution.
-As over 25 years of experience in Melbourne has shown that bird proofing your whole house is the only complete solution proven most effective in keeping birds out of your gutters and roof.
-At AGP, we try to ensure that our bird proofing solution is the best solution for your property; as all bird proofing and property needs differ, we recommend inspecting the property before quoting and guaranteeing.
+At AGP, we recommend a combination of integrated mesh Bird Guard combined with bird spikes as a comprehensive, complete solution.
+Over 25 years of experience in Melbourne has shown that bird proofing your whole house is the only complete solution.
+This has proven to be the most effective in keeping birds out of your gutters and roof.
+At AGP, we try to ensure the best fit solution for your property as all bird proofing and property needs differ.
+We recommend an inspection of your property before quoting and guaranteeing.